 Pay attention to the details of the promotional offer

-- Work within a budget.
-Consider the size of your debt, the length of the promotion and the interest rate to calculate how much you will have to pay each month to ensure that your entire debt is repaid by the end of the offer.
-If not, your remaining balance will begin collecting the higher revert rate and you could get stuck in the debt trap once again.
+- How is the minimum repayment calculated?
+Even if you have a 0% interest rate, you’ll still need to make minimum repayments each month.
+The amount you have to pay will vary from card to card.
+Making only minimum payments is unlikely to repay your entire debt by the time the promotional offer ends.
+Consider the size of your debt, the length of the promotion and the interest rate to calculate how much you will have to pay, or save, each month to ensure that your entire debt is repaid by the end of the offer.
+If not, your remaining balance will begin accruing interest at the higher revert rate, and you could get stuck in the debt trap once again.

-Decide what to do with your old cards
+Decide what to do with your old card(s)

 Using your balance transfer credit card for purchases: what you need to know